Hotel owner fined for food hygiene offences

-The court heard how an environmental health officer from the council visited the New Inn Hotel, Llangynog in May 2018 in response to an anonymous complaint regarding the use of an external shed as a food storage room which had not been declared to inspecting officers.
+The court heard how an environmental health officer from the council visited the New Inn Hotel, Llangynog in May 2018.
+The visit was in response to an anonymous complaint regarding the use of an external shed as a food storage room which had not been declared to inspecting officers.

 Whilst Mr Williams denied the use of the external storage shed, the officer was able to gain access and found that the shed contained 10 refrigerators and freezers full of food.
 Much of the food found was either considered to be unsafe due to contamination or by being past its use-by date.

 The standards of cleanliness and repair within the storage shed were unacceptable, with accumulations of dirt and debris noted within the shed.
 Also, the shed was not suitably pest-proof with many access points for rodents like rats and mice noted.

 Many of the freezers were dirty with black dirt, grime and mould noted on their surfaces.
 Also, the freezers were damaged and many would not shut without the weight of large cooking oil drums on their lids.

 There was no food safety management system in place, there were no checks carried out on the temperature of the fridges and freezers and no records were available.

 Officers detained the contents of all of the refrigerators and freezers and prevented the use of the external storage shed as a food room through the service of a Remedial Action Notice.
 The contents of the refrigerators and freezers were surrendered to the Officers and disposed of.